Shibuya Station Guide: Exits, Train Lines & Top Things to Do

-Shibuya Station has to be one of the most well-known stations amongst tourists for its two main landmarks - the Hachiko statue, and the Shibuya “scramble crossing” that has appeared in countless movies and commercials over the years.
-The station first opened in 1885 as a stop on the Shinagawa Line, the predecessor to the current Yamanote Line that loops around Tokyo.
-While commemorating the unchanging loyalty of an Akita dog named Hachiko—that waited for his deceased master in front of the station every day in the late 1920s and early 1930s—with a statue, the station is also became the hub for Tokyo’s fashion and entertainment scene where change is the only constant.
+Shibuya Station is one of the most iconic stations for tourists, thanks to its two famous landmarks: the Hachiko statue and the Shibuya “scramble crossing,” which has appeared in countless movies and commercials over the years.
+The station first opened in 1885 as a stop on the Shinagawa Line, the predecessor of today’s Yamanote Line that loops around Tokyo.
+The statue commemorates the unwavering loyalty of an Akita dog named Hachiko, who waited in front of the station every day for his late owner in the late 1920s and early 1930s.
+Today, Shibuya Station is also known as a hub for Tokyo’s ever-changing fashion and entertainment scene, where change is the only constant.

 Shibuya Station Guide: Layout, Language Services and Sightseeing

-As part of an area-wide redevelopment plan, Shibuya Station is currently getting a major facelift.
-Here you can find out about Shibuya Station’s exits, platforms, train lines and language services available, as well as a number of exciting Shibuya attractions to see in and around one of Tokyo’s trendiest stations.
+As part of a large-scale redevelopment project, Shibuya Station is currently undergoing a major facelift.
+Here, you can find information about its exits, platforms, train lines, and multilingual services, as well as discover plenty of exciting attractions in and around one of Tokyo’s trendiest stations.

 Shibuya Station Exits and Layout

-Shibuya station is the meeting point of 9 train lines.
-There is the three JR East Lines (the Saikyo Line, Shonan-Shinjuku Line and Yamanote Line), three private railway lines (the Keio Inokashira Line, Tokyo Den-en-toshi Line and the Tokyu Toyoko Line) and three Metro Lines (the Ginza Line, Hanzomon Line and Fukutoshin Line).
+Shibuya Station is a major hub served by nine train lines.
+These include three JR East lines (the Saikyo Line, Shonan-Shinjuku Line, and Yamanote Line), three private railway lines (the Keio Inokashira Line, the Tokyu Den-en-toshi Line, and the Tokyu Toyoko Line), and three Tokyo Metro lines (the Ginza Line, Hanzomon Line, and Fukutoshin Line).

-The JR Lines are located on the second floor of Shibuya station and go from north to south; the Tokyu Toyoko Line is also located there.
-The Tokyo Metro Hanzomon and Fukutoshin lines, and the Tokyu Den-en-toshi and Toyoko Lines both share underground platforms.
+The JR lines are located on the second floor of the station and run north–south through Shibuya.
+The Tokyo Metro Ginza Line platform is above ground, while the Hanzomon and Fukutoshin lines, as well as the Tokyu Den-en-toshi and Tokyu Toyoko lines, share underground platforms.
 To the west of the main station is Shibuya Mark City, where the Keio Inokashira Line is located on the second floor.

-To get in and out of the station or simply to find a place to meet up amid the crowds, you can use one of six Shibuya station’s exits.
-The most famous meeting point, the Hachiko statue, is at the eponymously named Hachiko Exit on the West side, and is also where the Shibuya “scramble crossing” is located.
-Also on the West side is the Tamagawa Exit and the path to Keio Inokashira Line station, which is the gateway to West Tokyo.
-The exits from the Ginza Line will bring you to either end of the Tokyu Department Store.
-To the left of this store is the JR entrance for the Japan Rail (JR) lines: The Yamanote Line, the Shonan Shinjuku Line, the Saikyo Line, and the Narita Express, which can get you to Narita Airport in around 80 minutes.
+To get in and out of the station, or simply to find a place to meet amid the crowds, you can use one of Shibuya Station’s several main exits.
+The most famous meeting point, the Hachiko Statue, is located at the aptly named Hachiko Exit on the west side — this is also where you’ll find the iconic Shibuya Scramble Crossing.
+Also on the west side is the Tamagawa Exit, which provides access to the Keio Inokashira Line station, the gateway to western Tokyo neighborhoods.

-Shibuya Station has several foreign language service help desks.
-At the following locations, you can get maps, tourist information and free local guides to navigate the area.
-You can also stow your luggage at the temporary luggage storage center.
+Shibuya Station has several help desks with multilingual staff to assist international visitors.
+At these locations, you can get maps, tourist information, and free local guides to help you navigate the area.
+Temporary luggage storage services are also available, making it easy to explore Shibuya without carrying heavy bags.

 Shibuya Station Tourist Information Desk

-The Tourist Information Desk is located inside Shibuya station on Basement 2 floor, near the Miyamasuzaka Center Exit and serves the Tokyu Lines and Tokyo Metro Lines.
-Here you can find copies of Tokyo Time Out (a well-known guide for Tokyo expats) as well as various other guides, maps, and even help in English or Chinese.
+The Tourist Information Desk is located inside Shibuya Station on Basement Level 2, near the Miyamasuzaka Center Exit, and mainly serves passengers using the Tokyu Lines and Tokyo Metro Lines.
+Here, you can pick up copies of Time Out Tokyo (a popular guide for expats and tourists), along with various other maps and brochures.
+Multilingual support is available in English and Chinese.

 Shibuya Station Concierge

-At this concierge, set up along the connecting passageway on Basement Level 4, you will find English-speaking staff smartly-dressed in red and ready to assist you.
-They also patrol the Hikarie ticket gates, Miyamasuzaka ticket gates, and Hachiko ticket gates to provide on-site assistance for those looking for the locations of exits, trains, and area information.
+The Shibuya Station Concierge can be found along the connecting passageway on Basement Level 4.
+Here, you’ll see English-speaking staff in smart red uniforms ready to help.
+They also patrol the Hikarie, Miyamasuzaka, and Hachiko ticket gates to provide on-the-spot assistance for directions, train connections, or local area information.

 Shibuya Temporary Luggage Storage Service Center